H12 of the Most Unique Myrtle Beach Attractions for Young Families

 I learned quite a bit about the significance of rice cultivation and its contribution to the history of Georgetown, SC.
 Here you’ll find a permanent collection of dioramas, maps, paintings, artifacts and other exhibits that tell the history of rice cultivation in Georgetown County.

-These are just a few of the latest Myrtle Beach attractions for families we found on this trip, but I can honestly say that with each trip, we discover something new.
+These are just a few Myrtle Beach attractions for families.
+But I can honestly say that with each trip, we discover something new.
 This area seems to be constantly growing and expanding; and truly a leading travel destination for young families.